Dhwani Gautam

-Dhwani Gautam (born 22 July 1985) is a filmmaker, director and writer who predominantly works in the Gujarati Film Industry and Bollywood.
+Dhwanii M Gautam aka Dhwani Gautam (born 22 July 1985) is a filmmaker, director and writer known for Romance Complicated and Hoon Tari Heer.
+He predominantly works in the Gujarati Film Industry and Bollywood.

 Early life

-Dhwani Gautam was born in Gujarat.
-He has done his schooling from The Asian School and a degree in film-making from Marwah studios Noida.
+Dhwanii M Gautam was born in Gujarat, received his schooling from The Asian School, and a degree in film-making from Marwah studios Noida.
 It all started when he was 13 years old when he watched Yash Chopra's Dilwale Dulhania Le Jayenge.
-Since then he decided the become a Film Director.
-Coming from the middle-class family it was quite tough to pursue the career into entertainment industry.
-He has worked as Radio Jockey in initials days in New Delhi.
+Since then he decided to become a Film Director.
+Coming from a middle-class family it was quite tough to pursue the career into entertainment industry.
+He has worked as Radio Jockey in initial days in New Delhi.
 His struggle started when he shifted to Mumbai to pursue his career.

 Career

 Hailing from a middle-class family based in Delhi, Gautam worked small jobs until he became an RJ for a while.
 Later, he moved to Mumbai.
 He was hired as an assistant director for the family drama, Baa Bahoo Aur Baby.
 Later he went on to work for three more serials.
 He later worked in the Sunny Deol starrer Heroes and the Bobby Deol starrer Nanhe Jaisalmer.
 After garnering experience in direction and writing, he went on to work for the Punjabi Film Industry.